 Rohini Roopnarine, DVM, M.Phil, EdD (Higher Education), MRCVS

-Dr. Rohini Roopnarine is an Associate Professor in Veterinary Epidemiology and Veterinary Public Health, and has been with the University since 2008.
+Dr. Rohini Roopnarine is a Professor in Veterinary Epidemiology and Veterinary Public Health, and has been with the University since 2008.

 Dr. Roopnarine has a particular interest in zoonoses and the veterinarian’s role in global health.
 Her developing interest is in the area of educational research, and she has collaborated with the University of Nottingham, on a research project to evaluate the perceptions of the St. George’s University’s veterinary students on the importance of the One World, One Health, One Medicine initiative.
 Dr. Roopnarine has also conducted research on the prevalence of verotoxigenic E.coli in animals, humans and the farm environment and also on the prevalence of Campylobacter and Salmonella in poultry.